To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

-You are in a relatively good shape if takes no effort for you to carry a pack of bottled water up the stairs!
+You are in a relatively good shape if it takes no effort for you to carry a pack of bottled water up the stairs!
 With a little physical exercise, you will soon be able to carry two packs.

 Why is it desirable?
 Because sooner or later your age will affect your body and your muscle strength will inevitably decrease.
 The higher your starting level, the better off you will be.

-In addition, the more your muscles are strengthened, the less your ligaments, cartilages and joints will be stressed, and the less they will be damaged.
+The more your muscles are strengthened, the less your ligaments, cartilages and joints will be stressed, and the less they will be damaged.

 More efficient in sport

 It is now accepted that gaining muscle mass has a positive effect on performance in any sport, whether it is running, golf, swimming, handball, sailing or horse riding.

 So, if you are ambitious and passionate about a sport, we recommend that you do some weight training to facilitate the practice of your favorite activity.

 Strengthened muscles not only increase your performance because they make you stronger, faster and more enduring, but they also protect you from injury.
 In fact, they make your joints more stable and your bones stronger.
 The risk of injury during strength training is also very low.

 Strength training makes you sexy because it improves your posture and makes your body more defined.
 The extra muscles can also make your skin firmer in some places (the muscles develop against the inner wall of the skin, which increases its tension).